 “As God is my witness, I’m going to prove this man wrong.”

 And boy, did I prove him wrong!
 I went on to become one of America’s top financial planners.

 So why do I think being a female in the financial services business is an advantage?
 One, you certainly stand out in a crowd.
 Our industry is still dominated by men and I considered my femaleness to be an advantage.

 In a competitive situation — and I have had many — I had something many of my male competitors didn’t have: that innate sense of empathy that most women possess.
 After all, we are nurturers by nature, and that certainly bodes well when meeting with prospects.

 The financial services business is really just a people business.
 It’s not a stock or bond or managed money business.
 There are always real people sitting on the other side of the table who are making a decision to entrust you with their life’s work and their hard-earned savings.

 The extent to which you can relate to them on a personal level is the extent to which they will trust you and make the decision to work with you.
 There’s no one who can do that better than a woman.

-Also, something the guys don’t realize is that in a couple situation, women always retain “absolute veto power.”
-If the woman doesn’t like the advisor or feels marginalized, that advisor is history.
+Also, something my male competitors typically don’t realize is that in a couple situation, the female in the room always retains what I refer to as “absolute veto power.”
+It holds pretty true that if she doesn’t like the advisor or feels marginalized, that advisor doesn’t stand a chance.

 The value of being a woman is that we intuitively know what it feels like to be marginalized so we can win by winning her over!